 How common is mpox in the Netherlands?

 In 2022, a Clade 2 mpox virus was detected in people in Europe who had no direct connection to the affected areas in Africa where the disease has been circulating for some time.
 Mpox then spread throughout Europe, North America and other new areas.
 People in the Netherlands also contracted mpox.
 After a spike in the summer of 2022, the number of reported cases declined sharply in the fall of 2022.
-Cases are still occasionally being detected even now.
+Mpox cases caused by variant 2b rose again in the Netherlands at the end of 2024.

-Since September 2023, outbreaks with a new virus variant within Clade 1, mpox 1b, have been occurring in the Democratic Republic of Congo (DRC) and surrounding countries.
-RIVM is closely monitoring the reported cases of mpox and posting updates on the current situation on the website.
+RIVM is closely monitoring the reported cases of mpox and posting updates on the current situation in the Netherlands and internationally.